Anti-Raid/badgerfang-next/src/lib/flow/tempdocs/rules.md

 ## TODO

-Expose a UI for command start nodes
+- Expose a UI for command start nodes
+- Add a undefined variable check to CodeGenIR